 Revitalization of a Language

 Funded by universities and local community groups, the task of saving the Aleut language has been left largely to the Aleut people themselves.
-Sadly, efforts by federal government to save the Aleut language mirror those, or really, the lack of those made to save native Californian languages, such as Chumash.
+Sadly, efforts by the federal government to save the Aleut language mirror those, or really, the lack of those made to save native Californian languages, such as Chumash.

 Linguists reach out to members of the Aleut speaking community, conducting 100 hours of conversation, which is then translated and transcribed.
 It is hoped that with these efforts, descendants of Aleut speakers along with the rest of the world, can retain some degree of knowledge of and connection to the Aleut people, their community, their history, and their language.